Protection of personally identifiable information

 4. Enable the This parameter contains personal data option.

-The PII protection section; it's accessible in Data Management > Event parameters, in the details of an event parameter
+The PII protection section; it's accessible in Data Modeling Hub > Event parameters, in the details of an event parameter

-The PII protection section; it's accessible in Data Management > Event parameters, in the details of an event parameter
+The PII protection section; it's accessible in Data Modeling Hub > Event parameters, in the details of an event parameter

 Impact on user access and actions

 Note: Apart from PII itself, you also need to have the right permissions.
-For example, you can have full access to PII data, but without the READ permission for the Profiles module, you won’t see anything, similarly, all campaigns, and so on.
+For example, you can have full access to PII data, but without the READ permission for Behavioral Data Hub you won’t see anything, similarly, all campaigns, and so on.

 Full Access to PII data No Access to PII data